json-api/json-api/implementations/index.md

 * [xamoom-janus](https://github.com/xamoom/xamoom-janus) is a Python module to easily and fast extend Python web frameworks like Flask or BottlyPy with json:api functionality.
 Also offers a flexible mechanism for data mapping and hooks to intercept and extend its functionality according to your projects needs.
 * [pyramid-jsonapi](https://github.com/colinhiggs/pyramid-jsonapi) Auto-build a JSON:API from sqlalchemy models using the pyramid framework.
 * [Flask-REST-JSONAPI](https://github.com/miLibris/flask-rest-jsonapi) Flask extension to create web api according to jsonapi specification with Flask, Marshmallow and data provider of your choice (SQLAlchemy, MongoDB, ...)
+* [flapison](https://github.com/TMiguelT/flapison) Maintained fork of Flask-REST-JSONAPI (above).
+Flask extension to create a JSON:API-compatible web api, using Flask, Marshmallow and SQLAlchemy.
 * [Flump](https://github.com/rolepoint/flump) Database agnostic JSON:API builder which depends on Flask and Marshmallow.
 * [SAFRS JSON API Framework](https://github.com/thomaxxl/safrs) Flask-SQLAlchemy jsonapi implementation with auto-generated openapi (fka swagger) interface.